Veterinary Practice Sales Process

 Our marketing team will assemble and gather any additional practice information that may be needed when presenting your vet clinic for sale on the market.
 We then create a public advertisement and a more detailed marketing package and submit them for your approval.
-Qualified buyers will only have access to the specifics of your practice after they have signed our Non-Disclosure Agreement (NDA).
+Qualified buyers will only have access to your practice’s specifics after signing our Non-Disclosure Agreement (NDA).

 OPEN MARKET & PUBLIC ADVERTISING

-Upon your approval of the public advertisement and the detailed information package, we begin our marketing.
-Alongside old-fashioned personal customer service, mass mail, and actual phone calls, we have a modern advertising strategy that includes search engine optimization and digital marketing specialists.
-We tailor your ads for the widest possible distribution in the veterinary industry.
+We begin our marketing upon your approval of both the public advertisement and the detailed information package.
+Alongside old-fashioned personal customer service, mass mail, and actual phone calls, we have a modern advertising strategy that includes search engine optimization and digital marketing specialists tailoring your ad for the broadest possible distribution in the veterinary industry.

 One of our most successful marketing tools is our Matterport 3D virtual tour.
 The virtual tour allows a qualified buyer to view the practice facility online with nearly the same level of engagement as a physical visit.
 Again, all interested buyers must submit our non-disclosure agreement before receiving any information other than the public listing.

 IDENTIFY PROSPECTIVE BUYERS

 We maintain a national database of independent and corporate (companies that buy veterinary practices) buyers.
 In addition to our internal database, we actively identify new prospective buyers in your area.
-When a buyer shows legitimate interest in purchasing your practice, on your behalf, we will act as the intermediary in communications, coordinating visits, and negotiating the terms of the sale.
+When a buyer shows legitimate interest in purchasing your practice, we will act as the intermediary in communications, coordinate visits, and negotiate the sale terms on your behalf.

 ASSIST IN OBTAINING FINANCING

 Prospective buyers need to secure financing before presenting a Letter of Intent.
-If interested buyers have not been pre-approved for financing with a preferred lender versed in veterinary practice financing, we introduce them to lenders with a proven track record.
+If interested buyers have yet to be pre-approved for financing with a preferred lender versed in veterinary practice financing, we introduce them to lenders with a proven track record.